 Most startups today struggle to understand when is it the right time to hire a Product Manager.
 Initially, the CEO or the founder of the startup can take care of different roles in an organization.
-But as the scale of operations grows, product building and product management are two key areas that require extensive focus.
+Over a period of time, product growth and product management are the two key areas that require an extensive focus from the founder.

-Most founders lack the acumen and time to manage the entire product cycle and address customer expectations.
+Most founders lack specialized skills and dedicated time to manage the entire product cycle and address customer expectations.
 This is where the need to hire a product manager arises.
 Here are some other essential factors that will help you decide when you need to hire a product manager:

 The expertise of the Founder